Recognized by Deloitte Technology Fast 50™ awards

 Ontario & Federal Taxes and Regulations

 Beyond the provincial and municipal land transfer taxes, other taxes could apply to your situation for a home purchase.
 Please review in detail to see if these additional taxes impact you.
-We have included links to the taxes and additional links if any programs exist for rebates.
+We have included links to the taxes and additional links if any rebate programs exist.

 Non-Resident Speculation Tax (NRST) in Ontario applies to the purchase or acquisition of an interest in residential property located anywhere in Ontario by foreign nationals (individuals who are not Canadian citizens or permanent residents of Canada) or by foreign corporations or taxable trustees.
 More commonly known as foreign buyer’s tax, it was originally limited to properties in the Greater Toronto and Hamilton Area (GTHA) at 20%.
 However, this past month was changed to include property purchases anywhere in the province and increased to 25%.
 There are exemptions to the NRST – please review fully on the provincial site to see if you qualify for these exemptions.